 \section{Abstract}

-We study the non-relativistic (NR) limit of relativistic spacetimes in relation with the topology of the Universe.
-We first show that the NR limit of Einstein's equation is only possible in Euclidean topologies, i.e. for which the covering space is $\mE^3$.
-We propose and motivate a modification of that equation which allows for the limit to be performed in any topology.
-For this, a second {reference} non-dynamical metric is introduced in addition to the physical spacetime metric.
-The choice of reference metric is related to the covering space of the topology.
-Instead of featuring the physical spacetime Ricci tensor, the modified Einstein equation features the difference between the physical and the reference non-dynamical spacetime Ricci tensor.
-This equation should be considered instead of Einstein's equation if one wants to study a model universe with a non-Euclidean topology and admitting a non-relativistic limit.
+{We study the non-relativistic (NR) limit of relativistic spacetimes in relation with the topology of the Universe.
+We first show that the NR limit of the Einstein equation is only possible in Euclidean topologies, i.e. for which the covering space is~$\mE^3$.
+We interpret this result as an inconsistency of general relativity in non-Euclidean topologies and propose a modification of that theory which allows for the limit to be performed in any topology.
+For this, a second reference non-dynamical connection is introduced in addition to the physical spacetime connection.
+The choice of reference connection is related to the covering space of the spacetime topology.
+Instead of featuring only the physical spacetime Ricci tensor, the modified Einstein equation features the difference between the physical and the reference Ricci tensors.
+This theory should be considered instead of general relativity if one wants to study a universe with a non-Euclidean topology and admitting a non-relativistic limit.}